Sharing Traditions During the Holiday Season

 My mother, who was a librarian, an avid reader, and an advocate for literacy, really started it all.
 I just continue the tradition, as I hope my children will.

-I’m not sure when I started the tradition of new pajamas, but I have a suspicion it had to do with going on trips and wanting my kids to have unholey nightwear.
+I’m not sure when I started the tradition of new pajamas, but I have a suspicion it had to do with going on trips and wanting my kids to have nightwear that has no holes.
 Besides, who doesn’t like to jump into a cozy pair of pj’s on a cold winter’s night?
 I know I do.

 Three traditions at one time